jimlinntu/scaling-book/roofline.md

 {% enddetails %}

-**Question 3:** For the problem above, make a roofline plot of peak FLOPs vs. B for several values of D and F.
+**Question 3:** For the problem above, make a roofline plot of peak FLOPs/sec vs. B for several values of D and F.

 **Question 4:** What if we wanted to perform $\text{int8[B, D]} *_D \text{int8[B, D, F]} \rightarrow \text{int8[B, F]}$ where we imagine having a different matrix for each batch element.
 What is the arithmetic intensity of this operation?